scala/scala-lang/_posts/2022-00-00-signature-polymorphic-methods.md

 First, Java generics only work on reference types, not primitive types.
-Scala does not have this limitation, but pays for it by incurring boxing at runtime when primitive types are used in generic contexts.
+Scala does not have this limitation, but pays for it by incurring boxing at run-time when primitive types are used in generic contexts.

 Second, methods (in both languages) may only have a fixed number of